josephnoir/hamcast-for-libcppa/README.md

 Compiler
 --------

 I recommand using gcc 4.7.
-Meaning you need to compile boost, libcppa and hamcast with gcc4.7 too.
+Meaning you need to compile boost, libcppa and hamcast with gcc 4.7 too.

 Get the source: